Amalgamation and injectivity in Banach lattices: Homomorphisms to spaces

 Second, for the density, given $f\in L_1(\nu_{x^\ast})$ and $\varepsilon>0$, notice that we can view $f\cdot\psi_{y^\ast}(x)$ as an element of $L_1(\nu_{y^\ast})$ (declaring value 0 out of $A$).
 Since $\psi_{y^\ast}$ has dense range, there exists $z\in Z$ such that

 and we get

 \end{proof}

+Notice that from Lemma~\ref{sigmafinitenorming}, one recovers the well-known fact that every Banach lattice $X$ is lattice isometric to a sublattice of an $\ell_\infty$-sum of $L_1(\mu)$ lattices (cf. \cite[Lemma 3.4]{Lotz}).
+One just has to put all morphisms $\psi_{x^\ast}:X\To L_1(\nu_{x^\ast})$ together.

 We finish this section by recalling Maharam's classification of $L_1$ Banach lattices, that will be relevant in some later discussions.
-We refer to Sections 14 and 15 of \cite{Lacey}, culminating at the corollary of Theorem 15.3.
+The original reference would be \cite{Maharam42}, but we also refer to Sections 14 and 15 of \cite{Lacey}, culminating at the corollary of Theorem 15.3.
 If $\kappa$ is a cardinal, the product $[0,1]^\kappa$ is endowed with the product measure of the Lebesgue measure on each factor.
 If $\tau$ is a cardinal and $X$ a Banach lattice, $\ell_1(\tau,X)$ will be the $\ell_1$-sum of $\tau$ many copies of $X$.

 \begin{theorem}[Maharam] Every Banach lattice of the form $L_1(\mu)$ is lattice isometric to an $\ell_1$-sum of Banach lattices of the form $\ell_1(\Gamma)$ or $L_1([0,1]^{\kappa})$,

 \end{theorem}

 The above expression is actually unique if the cardinals $\kappa_i$ and $\tau_i$ are always taken to be either $1$ or uncountable.
 This restriction is necessary because if $1\leq \alpha\leq \aleph_0$ then $L_1([0,1])\simeq L_1([0,1]^\alpha)$ and $L_1([0,1]^\kappa)\simeq \ell_1(\alpha,L_1([0,1]^\kappa)$, cf.~\cite[Theorem 14.10]{Lacey}.
 Sometimes the products $\{0,1\} ^\kappa$ of the $\frac{1}{2}$-discrete measure on $\{0,1\}$ are considered instead of $[0,1]^\kappa$, but this is irrelevant since $L_1([0,1]^\kappa) \simeq L_1(\{0,1\}^\kappa)$ when $\kappa$ is infinite.